FULL RE-OPENING OF SCHOOL FAQs

 What should our children bring in to school with them?

 Children should return to school with a PE kit (which will remain in school so can be in their regular PE bag).
-This should include their normal change of clothes/trainers for sports, long trousers for whenever they visit the meadow and a sunhat (ideally all of these items will remain in school until the end of term).
-Children should also bring a water bottle, which will come home each day, lunch in fully disposable packaging (unless they are having a school lunch (see menu in 'Useful Information' and any school reading books on a Tuesday.
+This should include their normal change of clothes/trainers for sports, long trousers and wellingtons for whenever they visit the meadow and a sunhat (ideally all of these items will remain in school until the end of term).
+Children should also bring a water bottle, which will come home each day, lunch in fully disposable packaging (unless they are having a school lunch (see menu in 'Useful Information')).
+Book bags can be used on book exchange days which are Friday (for taking books home) and Wednesday (for returning books to school).

 Should children bring a water bottle in to school?